-An introductory course in home decoration with emphasis on go taste in the use of color, design, furniture, and accessories.
-Two of hour lectures and four laboratory periods per week for 18 week No prerequisite.
+An introductory course in home decoration with emphasis on good taste in the use of color, design, furniture, and accessories.
+Two one-hour lectures and four laboratory periods per week for 18 weeks.
+No prerequisite.

 Art.
 183, 193.
 Art for Elementary Majors.
-(Credit: 3 semester hours each
+(Credit: 3 semester hours each.)

-A two semester course in techniques of teaching art in the ementary grades.
+A two semester course in techniques of teaching art in the elementary grades.

-Topics: Problems involving art lesson plans for teaching in the ementary grades.
+Topics: Problems involving art lesson plans for teaching in the elementary grades.
 No prerequisite.
-Two hours lecture and four hours leaving per week for thirty-six weeks.
+Two hours lecture and four hours laboratory per week for thirty-six weeks.

 D. P. 213, 223.
 Drawing and Painting.
-(Credit: 3 semester hours each
+(Credit: 3 semester hours each.)

 A laboratory course in oil painting.
-Class will meet for six lectulaboratory hours per week.
+Class will meet for six lecturelaboratory hours per week.
 Course runs for the full 36 weeks.
-Prequisite: D. P. 213 is a prerequisite to D. P. 223, and consent of instrutor is needed.
+Prerequisite: D. P. 213 is a prerequisite to D. P. 223, and consent of instructor is needed.
 Art 233, 243.
 Pictorial Composition.
 (Credit: 3 semester hours each.)